A First Look at the Security Issues in the Model Context Protocol Ecosystem: Registry-Level Issues in MCP Distribution

-Some MCP servers require users to configure tokens or keys before use.
-To help with this, owners often provide configuration examples, as supported by \textit{mcp.so}.
-However, some owners forget to remove their own tokens from these examples, leading to credential leaks.
-If obtained by attackers, these leaked tokens can be used to hijack the server or abuse the owner’s services.

-Among the exposed credentials, GitHub personal access tokens (PATs) are particularly critical, as they are used to authenticate users and authorize access to GitHub resources~\cite{github_tokens} This poses a significant risk, given that 99.16\% of servers are hosted as GitHub repositories.
-GitHub supports two types of PATs: (i) \textit{fine-grained tokens}, which have narrowly scoped permissions and can only access resources owned by the user; and (ii) \textit{class tokens}, which grant broader access, including write permissions to public repositories not owned by the user and to all repositories within accessible organizations~\cite{github_tokens}.
-When exposed, especially classic tokens, attackers can use them to inject malicious content into repository hosting servers, resulting in server hijacking.

-\textit{mcp.so} enables developers to submit configuration examples that appear on server detail pages.
-It offers a GitHub-specific configuration template for guidance, but some owners misunderstand it and insert their own PATs, even when the server is unrelated to GitHub, leading to unintended exposure.
+\textbf{MCP Server Maintainer Credential Leakage (R2).} \textit{mcp.so} allows developers to submit configuration examples for server usage, which are displayed on individual server detail pages.
+It provides a GitHub-specific configuration template (intended for using the GitHub MCP server, which requires a GitHub token) as a guide.
+However, some server owners misunderstand this template and embed their own GitHub tokens, even when their servers are not related to GitHub servers, leading to unintended credential exposure.
+The owners’ servers are actually hosted on GitHub repositories.
+If attackers obtain the embedded GitHub tokens, they can gain broad access, including write permissions to the public repositories of owners.
+Attackers can then use these tokens to inject malicious tool metadata into the benign servers.

-\textbf{Result.} To identify publicly exposed tokens, we use \textit{gitleaks}, a tool designed to detect secrets (e.g., tokens, API keys) on the server configs collected from \textit{mcp.so}.
-Since \textit{gitleaks} might produce false positives (e.g., flagging placeholders like \textit{your-token}), we manually review all detections to filter out false detections.

-Among 5,659 server configs collected, we identify 9 PATs, 3 Smithery keys, one each of firecrawl-api-key, jwt, and aws-access-token.
-Because PATs can expire, we conduct a simple test to verify their validity.
-For each token, we send a request to the GitHub user API, targeting our own account.
-A response with status code \texttt{200} indicates a valid token, while a response with the message \textit{Bad credentials} confirms that the token is invalid.
-As of early July 2025, 5 PATs remain valid, including 3 classic tokens.
-Figure~\ref{fig:github_leaked_token} presents a valid real-world example of a leaked token found in the registry \textit{mcp.so}.
+\textbf{Result.} To identify publicly exposed tokens, we use \textit{gitleaks}, a tool designed to detect credentials, to check server configurations collected from \textit{mcp.so}.
+Among 5,659 configurations, we have identified 9 GitHub tokens.
+We further conduct a simple test to verify their validity.
+For each token, we send an API request to query user information, using our own account as the target user.
+A response with status code \texttt{200} indicates a valid token, while the \textit{Bad credentials} confirms an invalid one.
+As of July 2025, 5 tokens remain valid.
+Figure~\ref{fig:github_leaked_token} shows an example of a valid leaked token from the registry \textit{mcp.so}.